-Asmi Chakraborty, PhD, joined the Dimitroff laboratory in 2019 as a postdoctoral associate.
+Asmi Chakraborty, Ph.D., joined the Dimitroff laboratory in 2019 as a postdoctoral associate.
 Her research is focused on identifying the role of GCNT2, a novel emerging melanoma biomarker, in disease progression.
-Prior to HWCOM, Chakraborty worked in the Bellis lab at the University of Alabama at Birmingham, and in a cancer diagnostic lab at Tata Memorial Centre Advanced Centre for Treatment, Research and Education in Cancer in India.
+Prior to HWCOM, Chakraborty worked in the Bellis lab at the University of Alabama at Birmingham, and is a cancer diagnostic lab at Tata Memorial Centre Advanced Centre for Treatment, Research, and Education in Cancer in India.

 - Asmi Chakraborty, Caleb Staudinger, Sandra L. King, Frances Clemente Erickson, Lee Seng Lau, Angela Bernasconi, Francis W. Luscinskas, Chad Perlyn, and Charles J. Dimitroff, Galectin-9 bridges human B cells to vascular endothelium while programming regulatory pathways,Autoimmun 2020

 - Colleen M. Britain, Asmi Chakraborty, Nikita Bhalerao, Donald J. Buchsbaum and Susan L. Bellis Glycosyltransferase ST6Gal-I promotes the epithelial to mesenchymal transition in pancreatic cancer cells.
 J Biol.
 Chem.
 2020; accepted

 - Asmi Chakraborty and Charles J. Dimitroff; Cancer immunotherapy needs to learn to ‘stick’ to its guns.
 J Clin Invest : 2019; PMCID: PMC6877297.